Laura Kennington: How To Find The Confidence For Epic Challenges

 Which of your challenges was the toughest?

-My Caspian Challenge (in which Laura attempted to kayak the entire length of the Volga River in Russia, a whopping 2,300 miles) holds this title – there were so many unexpected curve balls and it was my first big solo challenge.
+My Caspian Challenge (in which I attempted to kayak the entire length of the Volga River in Russia, a whopping 2,300 miles) holds this title.
+There were so many unexpected curve balls and it was my first big solo challenge.

 Photo: Ben Arthur